 Quarterly Office Sessions (every 2-3 months)

-The simple elegant solution is to schedule a “Week at the Office” every few months.
+The simple solution is to plan on a “Week at the Office” every few months.
 In this scenario you don't need to move any of your clients around.
-Simply book a Visitor Pass and then let your clients know which week you will be providing in-person sessions and allow your clients to choose whether they will join you remotely or in-person.
-The benefits are that everyone gets a fair chance to see you in-person.
+Simply book a Visitor Pass for each day of your work week and invite your clients to meet during their regular session time.

-The simple scheduling solution is to offer "Weekend Office Visits".
-While this may sound unusual at first, it has a number of benefits: (i) since the weekend is typically a more relaxed time to catch up with friends and family, it provides clients with a more intimate connection (ii) some clients are more flexible during the weekend, (iii) your week load will be lighter on the weeks that you offer Weekend Office Visits since some of your clients will cancel their zoom sessions in exchange for meeting you in person.
-With more breaks during the week, you can also re-frame it as your monthly “catch up week".
-Catch up with paperwork during the week, and catch up with clients in-person on the weekend.
+One simple solution is to offer "Weekend Office Visits".
+While this may sound unusual at first, it has a number of benefits: (i) since the weekend is typically a more relaxed time to catch up with friends and family, it provides clients with a more intimate connection, (ii) some clients are more flexible during the weekend, and (iii) your week load will be lighter since some of your clients will cancel their zoom sessions in exchange for meeting in-person.
+With more breaks during the week, you can re-frame this as your monthly “catch up week".
+Catch up with paperwork during the week, and with your clients on the weekend.
 Simply book a Day Pass in advance and open the possibility to your clients.

-(My personal favorite) Simple scheduling approach 2 is remarkably elegant if you have access to flexible therapy rooms.
-Simply keep your clients on their normal schedule and create a rotating in-office schedule, i.e. rotate between each day of the week.
-For example, on the first week of the month, you offer in-person sessions to your Monday clients.
-On the second week of the month, you offer in-person sessions to your Tuesday clients.
-On the third week, you welcome your Wednesday clients, and so forth.
+A simple, equal-opportunity approach, is to create a rotating in-office schedule.
+For example, on the first week of the month, offer in-person sessions on Mondays.
+On the second week of the month, offer in-person sessions to your Tuesday clients.
+On the third week, invite your Wednesday clients, and so forth.
 This is the simplest way to offer equal opportunity for in-person sessions without disrupting your current schedule.

 Regular/Daily Office Visits

-For therapists with a full-time practice, now is the time to get ahead and secure a dedicated room (we only have a few left) or a daily sublease.
-The future of therapy rooms is a little unpredictable as many previous therapy suites have terminated their leases.
-One of the perks of renting a dedicated room at Sima Space is that all your subtenants get a free Flex Plan.
+For therapists with a full-time practice hoping to resume regular office visits now is the time to secure a dedicated room (we only have a few left) or a daily sublease.
+One of the perks of renting a dedicated room at Sima Space is that you can offer your subtenants a free Flex Plan.
 This will help you secure subtenants with ease.

-For therapists with a small, or part-time practice, keep in mind that our model was built for you.
+For therapists with a small, or part-time practice, we're glad you found us.
+Our model was built for you.
 The Flex Plan is our most popular plan and allows you to return to in-office sessions with minimal commitment and maximum flexibility.
 Book our rooms on an hourly ($25/hr) or daily ($90/hr) basis depending on your needs.